<img> HTML element embeds an image into the document.

 - JPEG (Joint Photographic Expert Group image) — Good choice for lossy compression of still images (currently the most popular).

-- PNG (Portable Network Graphics) — Good choice for lossy compression of still images (slightly better quality than JPEG).
+- PNG (Portable Network Graphics) — Good choice for lossless compression of still images (slightly better quality than JPEG).

 - SVG (Scalable Vector Graphics) — Vector image format.
 Use for images that must be drawn accurately at different sizes.